History of the National Hockey League on television: 1960s

 In the United States, the clinching game of the 1966 Stanley Cup Finals on the evening of Thursday, May 5 aired on RKO General's stations, such as WOR-TV in New York City and WHCT in Hartford, Connecticut.
-The commentators for RKO's coverage on that occasion were Bob Wolff and Emile Francis.
-Wolff at the time did play-by-play for New York Rangers games seen on WOR.
+Bob Wolff, who at the time did play-by-play for New York Rangers games seen on WOR, and Emile Francis provided commentary for RKO's coverage that night.